Teflon™ PTFE & Non-Stick Coatings

 What is PTFE?

 PTFE is a fluorocarbon solid, as it is a high molecular weight compound consisting wholly of carbon and fluorine.
-PTFE is hydrophobic: neither water nor water-containing substances wet PTFE.
-PTFE has one of the lowest coefficients of friction of any solid.
+PTFE is hydrophobic: neither water nor water-containing substances wet PTFE and it has one of the lowest coefficients of friction of any solid.

-PTFE is used as a non-stick coating for pans and other cookware.
-It is nonreactive, partly because of the strength of carbon–fluorine bonds, and so it is often used in containers and pipework for reactive and corrosive chemicals.
+PTFE is nonreactive, partly because of the strength of carbon–fluorine bonds, and so it is often used in containers and pipework for reactive and corrosive chemicals.
 Where used as a lubricant, PTFE reduces friction, wear, and energy consumption of machinery.
+It is widely used as a non-stick coating in the food processing industry, and for pans and other cookware and bakeware.

 FAQ About PTFE Coatings